openstack-security/openstack-security.github.io/_posts/2016-10-17-osic-syntribos-team-recap-for-newton.markdown

 development.
 This included cleaning up the codebase, creating documentation with sphinx, fixing bugs, writing unit tests, and adding docstrings, among other changes.
 We also removed our dependency on OpenCAFE at the request of some in the community, which took several weeks.
+This leaves us with a pretty small dependency base, which should make future maintenance / modification more manageable.
 Once we were more confident in the core codebase, we started focusing on how to improve the accuracy and depth of tests conducted by Syntribos.
 We used a special vulnerable API created by Matt Valdes from Rackspace to validate our improvements, and ensure that our tests were detecting the issues we introduced into the API.

-We attended the OpenStack Security Project (OSSP) midcycle at IBM's offices in Austin, helping out with two OpenStack Security Notes (OSSNs), participating in the Threat Analysis (TA) process for the barbican project, and collecting feedback from others in the OSSP about Syntribos.
-Throughout the cycle we have participated in OSSP and other projects when we've had spare time [[1]] [[2]], doing code reviews and submitting patches.

 We spent a significant amount of time creating templates and extensions for each project.
 This typically took at least 1 or 2 days per project, significantly